Reference List Format

 When a work has between two and six authors, cite all authors.
 When a

-work has more than six authors, cite only the last name of the first
+work has more than six authors, cite only the last name of the first author

 followed by “et al.”

 Cothron, J. H., Fiese, R. N., & Rezba, R. J. (1995).
-Students
+Students and

-research (2nd ed.).
+(2nd ed.).
 Dubuque, IA: Kendall/Hunt.

 Roeder, K. et al. (1996).
 Nerve cells and insect behavior.
+Cambridge,

 MA: Harvard University Press.